Quick Technical Audit: How to Use Chrome Lighthouse to Improve Performance, SEO, and Accessibility

 - SEO

-Because the web is mobile-first, Lighthouse also lets you test mobile performance specifically, which is critical for modern SEO and user experience.
+Because the web is mobile-first, Lighthouse also lets you test mobile performance, which is critical for modern SEO and user experience (Google: Mobile-First Indexing).

 Step-by-Step: Run a Lighthouse Audit